A timeline of some of the deadliest mass killings in Canada's recent history

 Here are some of the deadliest mass killings in recent Canadian history:

-April 19, 2020: At least 10 people are killed after a man who at one point wore a police uniform and drove a mock-up cruiser travelled across northern Nova Scotia.
+April 19, 2020: Seventeen people are killed after a man who at one point wore a police uniform and drove a mock-up cruiser travelled across northern Nova Scotia.
 An RCMP officer is among the dead.
 Police say the suspected shooter, 51-year-old Gabriel Wortman, was killed after being intercepted by officers in Enfield, N.S.

 Aug.
-10, 2018: A gunman opens fire in Fredericton, N.B., killing two RCMP officers and two civilians: Const.
+10, 2018: A gunman opens fire in Fredericton, N.B., killing two municipal police officers and two civilians: Const.
 Sara Burns, Const.
 Robb Costello, Donnie Robichaud and Bobbie Lee Wright.
 Matthew Raymond is arrested and charged with four counts of first-degree murder.

 April 23, 2018: Alek Minassian drives a white van along a crowded Toronto sidewalk, killing 10 people and seriously injuring 16 others.
 Minassian later admits in court to carrying out the attack in retribution for years of sexual rejection and ridicule by women.
 He’s awaiting trial on 10 counts of first-degree murder and 16 of attempted murder.
 The judge has said the case will turn on Minassian’s state of mind at the time of the attack, not whether he did it.